SwifQL/SwifQL/README.md

 ## Tests

 For now tests coverage is maybe around 25%.
-If you have timt and interest please feel free to send pull requests with more tests.
+If you have timе and interest please feel free to send pull requests with more tests.

 You could find tests in `Tests/SwifQLTests/SwifQLTests.swift`